Who are the Palestinian prisoners Israel released on Friday?

 - Jibreel Ghassan Ismail Jibreel from Qalqilya

-- Mohammad Ahmad Suleiman Abu Rajab from Al-Khalil
+- Mohammad Ahmad Suleiman Abu Rajab from al-Khalil

 - Ahmad Nu’man Ahmad Abu Na’im from Ramallah

-- Baraa Bilal Mahmoud Rabee from Al-Khalil
+- Baraa Bilal Mahmoud Rabee from al-Khalil

 - Aban Iyad Mohammad Said Hammad from Qalqilya

-- Moataz Hatem Moussa Abu Aram from Al-Khalil
+- Moataz Hatem Moussa Abu Aram from al-Khalil

 - Iyad Abdul Qader Mohammad Khateeb from Jerusalem